MicrosoftDocs/partner-center-docs-powershell/partnercenterps-1.5/PartnerCenter/PartnerCenter.md

 Gets the partner's billing profile.

 ### [Get-PartnerCountryValidation](Get-PartnerCountryValidation.md)
-Gets the rules for validating an address for a specific country.
+Gets the rules for validating an address for a specific country/region.

 ### [Get-PartnerCustomer](Get-PartnerCustomer.md)
 Gets a specific customer or a list of available customers.